 February – I was in Bohol for about a week.
-I run a training focusing on Cultural Anthropology and then spent a few days with my family in Bohol.
+I ran a training focusing on Cultural Anthropology and then spent a few days with my family in Bohol.
 My two brothers and their families are based there.
-I also had a really fun time swimming in the pool of my late Uncle’s home together with my nephew during this trip.
-It turned out that this was my 2nd to the last time of seeing my uncle as he passed away this year.

 My trip to Bohol required that I fly to Cebu first (Butuan-Cebu) and then I took a fastcraft from Cebu to Tagbilaran.
 I also spent a couple of days in Cebu.

 May – I finally got the chance to travel to Bukidnon for the 1st time 🙂 I was asked to help facilitate a training there for LGUs.
 Bukidnon, I would say, is the equivalent of Baguio in Mindanao.
 The temperature was much cooler there.
 Aside from the pineapple plantation there and of course, Dahilayan, I would also remember the clean and green surroundings.

 July – My sister based in the US decided to visit our home province, Bohol, and my husband and I decided to go home and spend time with her and the family.
 Together with my other siblings, we checked in at Dumaluan Beach Resort.
 It was also nostalgic when we met the resort owner who had served as mayor in Panglao for several years.
 Our families had been neighbors when we were kids and my older siblings were his friends and playmates along with his other siblings.
 This trip also meant I had to pass by Cebu.